Lindaobichukwu/Covid19-Case-Analysis-country_wise_latest-/README.md

 # Project Title: Covid_19 Case Analysis(country wise latest) Using Python Libraries.
-              This is a python analysis on Jupyter notebook using Numpy, Pandas, Seaborn and Matplotlib
+              This is a python analysis on Jupyter notebook using Numpy, Pandas, Seaborn and Matplotlib.

 ### Data Source: